FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 ![Snapshot list](../../../doc_images/SpatR/Snapshots/SnapshotsList.png)

-The snapshot list serves many purpose.
+The snapshot list is the main section of snapshot management and serves many purposes.
 First, it displays the snapshot organization of your session.
 The snapshot name can also be edited by clicking on the text field.
 To recall a snapshot from the snapshot list, simply double-click on number of one of them.

+#### Snapshot selection

 A snapshot can have different states.
 First, it can be selected or unselected inside the list.
+It will serve to make a specific action on the selected snapshot(s) and allow to reveal the version history and inspector section (if only one is selected).
 The state of selection is graphical element that let the user know on which snapshot an action is performed.

 ![Unselected snapshot](../../../doc_images/SpatR/Snapshots/UnselectedSnapshot.png)
 Unselected snapshot